 Haag points out a stubborn fact for intensive care providers.
 According to the World Health Organization, the population of people over the age of 65 will reach 800 million in five years.
 That’s about 10% of the world’s population.
-It’s also the case that patients over 65 account for more than 50% of admissions to ICUs.
+It’s also the case that patients over 65 account for more than 50% of admissions in ICUs.

 Advanced monitoring techniques, for instance, provide doctors with more moment-by- moment information than they’ve ever had before.
 Instead of just heart rate and blood pressure, doctors today can assess blood chemistry, the volume of air moving through the lungs, tiny twitches in the diaphragm that signal the urge to breathe, brain activity and organ functionality, among many other things.

 This higher level of information allows doctors to diagnose and treat patients with increased specificity.
 For decades, the advances of evidence-based medicine have allowed doctors to better understand how efficient and effective treatments are at the population level.
-But as David A. Kaufman, MD, Pulmonary & Critical Care Medicine at NYU School of Medicine in New York, likes to say, “Ultimately, every patient is his [or her] own universe.”
+But as David A. Kaufman, MD, Pulmonary & Critical Care Medicine at NYU School of Medicine in New York, likes to say, “Ultimately, every patient is his own universe.”

 “We're talking about information that helps doctors and nurses synthesize not just how one organ system is working, but how organ systems are working together,” Kaufman says.
 “I think advanced patient monitoring holds the potential to allow those of us who are providing bedside care to come up with a higher-level picture of what's going wrong with the patient and how different interventions are interacting.
 It really allows us to tailor-make a specific patient care and adapt our care in real-time.”